 Fellows have a minimum of two hours individual supervision and two hours of group supervision per week.
 Fellows have both a primary and secondary supervisor.
 Individual supervision with the primary supervisor focuses on clinical contacts, while the secondary supervisor focuses on professional development and matriculation through the fellowship.
 Group supervision provides opportunities to share unique clinical experiences, discuss relevant literature, and focus on professional development topics.
-Group supervision utilizes a vertical team approach.
-The senior fellow’s provision of orientation and peer mentorship to the junior fellow adds another dimension to the program’s training experience.
+Group supervision utilizes a team approach.

-Across the two-year training period, licensure preparation and attainment, as well as national credentialing, are encouraged and supported.
+The fellowship under Dr. Molly Clark’s tenure maintains a 100% passage rate on the EPPP.
+Across the training period, licensure preparation and attainment, as well as national credentialing, are encouraged and supported.
 The department purchases a preparatory study program for the Examination for Professional Practice in Psychology (EPPP), administered by the Association of State and Provincial Psychology Boards (ASPPB).
-Fellows usually begin their EPPP preparation early in their junior year with the goal of passing the written examination and being able to sit for their oral examination (Mississippi requirement) as they begin their senior year.
+Fellows usually begin their EPPP preparation early in their year with the goal of passing the written examination.
 The fellowship director aids fellows with the licensure application process, development of EPPP preparation goals, and the provision of study time.
 Our previous fellows have been successful in both of these competitive applications processes.